 FAILURE TO COMPLY

 Fountaindale Public Library District staff reserves the right to end a computer session at any time and to grant extensions of time in appropriate situations.

-Failure to comply with Library policies, rules and regulations (including this policy) will be grounds for suspension of computer use privileges for up to six months.
+Failure to comply with Library policies, rules and regulations (including this policy) will be grounds for suspension of computer use and/or library privileges.

 DAMAGES AND LIABILITY